svenssonjoel/svenssonjoel.github.com/pages/src/vivado-zynq-7010-blinky-vhdl/index.md

 I have even written about blinky on the zynq before, but then not implementing in VHDL, [blinky Zynq using no explicit VHDL](http://svenssonjoel.github.io/writing/blinkledzynq.pdf).

-If getting started with OpenCL on the Zynq sounds mode interesting you can jump over to [this text](http://svenssonjoel.github.io/pages/zynq_hls_opencl/index.html).
+If getting started with OpenCL on the Zynq sounds more interesting, you can jump over to [this text](http://svenssonjoel.github.io/pages/zynq_hls_opencl/index.html).